edmondburnett/twitter-text-python/README.rst

 twitter-text-python
 ===================

 **twitter-text-python** is a Tweet parser and formatter for Python.
+Extract users, hashtags, URLs and format as HTML for display.

 It is based on twitter-text-java_ and passes all the unittests of twitter-text-conformance_ plus some additional ones.